jgable2885/tidyDataProject/README.md

 **A codebook describing the feature list (column names) can be found at http://**

 ####Description of data processing:
-If not already present, data are downloaded and unzipped into the working diretory, generating a new folder `UCI HAR Dataset`.
+If not already present, data are downloaded and unzipped into the working diretory, generating a new folder "UCI HAR Dataset".

 For each dataset (training and test sets) the following is carried out: